 The nature of your business will dictate which social media sites you need to be on, and how you need to participate in them.
 If you are a consultant, coach, content creator, accountant or service provider, you might find that participating in social media groups enhances your digital marketing efforts.
 If your customers are businesses you probably want to be on LinkedIn or participate in industry-specific networking groups.
 If you sell jewelry, Facebook, Pinterest and Instagram are likely to be better options for getting consumers interested in your wares.

 Paid advertising is another aspect of digital marketing.
-And buying pay-per-click ads is something many businesses find they need to do.
-But if you don’t have all the elements discussed above in place, first, or are selling low-cost products that are typically only bought once, buying online ads isn’t advisable.
+And buying Google ads or other pay-per-click ads is something many businesses find they need to do.
+But if you don’t have all the elements discussed above in place, or you’re selling low-cost products that are typically only bought once, buying online ads isn’t advisable.

 There are many companies out there that want to do digital marketing for you.
 Some are good at what they do; others aren’t.
 If you have the funds to spend on a digital marketing agency check their references and track record.
 Be sure they understand your business, who your customers are, and how to reach those customers on the web.
 Know how much each new customer is worth to you, and how many customers you’ll have to bring in to cover the cost of the digital marketing service and make a profit.
 Finally, be sure that you either have the basics above in place, or the company you hire sets them up for you.